martinmimigames/little-music-player/README.md

 ## Description

-This project is a light-weight, simple, yet compatible audio player.
+A mini, simple, yet compatible notification-based audio player.

+Open-sourced and publicly-viewable code for anyone worrying about being locked in or privacy invasion.

 Supports Android 1.0+